wids-eria/ADAGE/doc/config_storage.md

 ##POST /save_config

-Save game information as a json object.
-Will save one record per player per applications.
-First call will create the record and subsequent calls will overwrite the saved record.
+Save config file as a json object.
+Will save one record per application version.
+First call will create the record and subsequent calls will overwrite the config record.

 ###Request
 <table>